 A Response to Demand Letter Provides Your Perspective

-After receiving a demand letter, it is generally wise to consult an attorney who can help you understand your legal rights and obligations.
+After receiving a demand letter, it is generally wise to consult an attorney to help you understand your legal rights and obligations.

 Demand letter responses can help establish the tone of negotiations.

-Be sure to provide documentation to support your claim, including contracts, invoices, written communications, and any other applicable evidence.
+Be sure to provide documentation supporting your claim, including contracts, invoices, written communications, and other applicable evidence.
 If you plan to compromise or counteroffer, be careful about accepting responsibility or blame.
 If unsure what to include, speak with an attorney in your area.

 What happens if you ignore a letter of demand?

-If you do not respond to a letter of demand, you could face legal proceedings from the obligee.
+If you do not respond to a demand letter, you could face legal proceedings from the obligee.
 Your best chance to avoid litigation is to send a response to the demand letter and hire an attorney to represent you in negotiations and court.

 How long do you have to send a response to a letter of demand?